 |Corridor:||Brisbane - Darwin

-This is one of the 15 projects being delivered as part of the Australian Government's $508 million commitment to the Warrego Highway - Toowoomba to Miles - Upgrade Programme.
+This is one of the 18 projects being delivered as part of the Australian Government's $508 million commitment to the Warrego Highway Upgrade Program.

-The project involves widening and strengthening works, incuding the construction of three overtaking lanes, on the Warrego Highway between Brigalow and Chinchilla.
+The project involved widening and strengthening works, including the construction of three overtaking lanes, on the Warrego Highway between Brigalow and Chinchilla.

 The project will:

-The Australian Government is providing up to $31.68 million to the project in partnership with the Queensland Government.
+The Australian Government committed to provide 80 per cent up to $31.68 million towards the estimated $39.6 million cost of the project, in partnership with the Queensland Government.

 Construction commenced in October 2015 and was completed in May 2017.